NYUAppSec/appsec_hw2/HW2_Instructions.md

 ## Part 0: Setting up Your Environment

-In order to complete this assignment you will need the git VCS, Travis, python 3 and the Django web framework.
+In order to complete this assignment you will need the git VCS, GitHub Actions, python 3 and the Django web framework.
 Some additional tools that may be useful for this assignment (but are not necessary) are sqlite, burp suite, the python requests library, and the web development